addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Instance ('public')
 -------------------
-In order to access the **'Parameter store'** from the 'public' Instance, we will need to run an 'awscli'.
-We verify that the 'awscli' was installed on both Instances in a previous step.
+In order to access the **'Parameter store'** from the 'public' Instance, we will need to run an 'awscli' command.
+We verified that the 'awscli' was installed on both Instances in a previous step.

 Before we can use the 'awscli' on the 'public' Instance, we must configure it.
 We are only going to configure the 'region' and NOT the credentials.
 We will use another method for that.